main menu

 benefits of mohs surgery

-Mohs Surgery is a precise technique used to treat certain skin cancers with minimal disruption to surrounding skin.
-At Revelus Dermatology in Austin, this method is performed in-office by a board-certified dermatologist using real-time microscopic analysis to ensure thorough removal.
+Mohs surgery is a highly precise approach to treating certain skin cancers while preserving as much healthy skin as possible.
+At Revelus Dermatology in Austin, the procedure is performed in office by a board-certified dermatologist using real-time microscopic evaluation to confirm complete cancer removal.

 additional benefits include: